kurinoku/sxiv/README.md

 ![sxiv](http://muennich.github.com/sxiv/img/logo.png "sxiv")

+!!
+THIS BRANCH AIMS TO TRANSFORM SXIV INTO A SHARED LIBRARY !!

+Probably won't be in active development any time soon.

 **Simple X Image Viewer**

 The sole purpose of sxiv is to be the perfect image viewer for me.
 It is free